zhuochun/simple-editor/docs/v3-spec.md

 When all AI settings are filled (non-empty), then the following features become visible.

-## AI on Columns
+## AI Context Prompts

-In the `column-toolbar`, add a button "Add Prompt" to the `toolbar-left`.

-- When clicked, show a textbox pop-up modal in the center for user to enter a column-level prompt message.

-Save the prompt per column together with the active project.
+The AI utilizes several context prompts:

+- **Global Prompt:** A general prompt for the entire document, associated with the first column (Column 0).
+(Handled by data module, used by `aiService.js`).
+- **Column Prompt:** A specific prompt for the column the target card resides in.
+(Handled by data module, used by `aiService.js`).
+- **Target Column Prompt:** A specific prompt for the column where new child cards (e.g., from Breakdown) will be placed.
+(Handled by data module, used by `aiService.js`).

 ## AI on Cards

-On each card, add the following AI buttons before the `card-actions` in `card-header`.
+On each card, add the following AI action buttons (using emoji icons) before the standard `card-actions` in the `card-header`.
+These actions leverage rich context including parent, siblings, existing children, and relevant prompts (`globalPrompt`, `columnPrompt`, `targetColumnPrompt`).

-- Continue writing: Continue the content after this card, combine the column-level prompt (if any), the text content of all cards above it in the same column, and the text content of the current card, save the AI response as a new card after this card, same as the current card's `parentId`.
+- **Continue:** Generate the content for the *next sibling card* based on the current card and its context (parent, preceding siblings, prompts).
+The AI is asked to mimic the existing writing style.
+The response populates a new card created immediately after the current one, under the same parent.
-- Breakdown: Ask the AI to breakdown this card, breakdown splits by "---" delimiter, insert each part as a new children card in the next column.
+- **Breakdown:** Ask the AI to brainstorm and generate content for multiple *new child cards* (typically 3-5) that elaborate on or decompose the current card's content.
+The AI considers the `targetColumnPrompt` for guidance.
+The response should use "---" as a delimiter between content for each new child card.
+Each part populates a new child card created in the next column.
+- **Expand:** Ask the AI to rewrite the *current card's content* to be significantly longer and more detailed, adding depth, examples, or explanations while maintaining focus and coherence with the surrounding context (parent, siblings, children, prompts).
+The response replaces the content of the existing card.
-- Expansion: Ask the AI to expand the content of this card, insert the AI response as a new child card in the next column.
+- **Summarize:** Ask the AI to generate a concise summary synthesizing the core information from the *current card and its existing direct child cards*.
+The response replaces the content of the existing card (or could be used elsewhere).
-- Custom: Show a textbox pop-up modal in the center for user to enter a one-time prompt, combine the user's custom prompt with the text content of the current card, send to AI, insert the AI response as a child card in the next column.
+- **Custom:** Show a textbox pop-up modal for the user to enter a specific instruction.
+The AI executes this instruction using the current card and its full context.

-Change all the buttons in `card-header` to emoji icons.
+  - Output can vary:
+    - Modify the current card's content.
+    - Provide analysis or information.
+    - Generate multiple new cards (using "---" delimiter) if requested.
+  - The response is handled based on the nature of the output (replace current card, insert new children, etc. - *needs clarification on default insertion behavior if not modifying*).

 ## AI Interactions